WXGopher/gopher-notes/README.md

 > The Linux Command Line by William E. Shotts, Jr.

-A great material on getting started with working on Linux.
+A great material on getting started with working with Linux.

 > How Linux Works: What Every Superuser Should Know by Brain Ward